Mount Holyoke College is excited to announce a pilot program for students to spend a semester in Washington, D.C.

 Students are required to find their own internships.
 The Weissman Center and the faculty director will offer some guidance towards this process.
 Recent internships have been in congressional offices and the White House, with lobbyists, and in U.S. Cabinets, federal agencies, advocacy groups, think tanks, political news networks and nongovernmental organizations.

-We are currently accepting applications for fall 2018 from students who will be first- or second-semester seniors at the start of the program.
-Completed applications including all supporting documents, are due to the Weissman Center by Monday, February 26.
+We are currently accepting applications for the spring 2019 semester in D.C. through October 1, 2018*.
+Spring 2019 applications are open to students who will be second-semester juniors or first semester seniors at the beginning of the spring 2019 semester.
 Finalists will be selected for interviews.
-Students will be notified the end of March on the disposition of their application.
-Selected students selected will need to commit to the program by Friday, April 13.
+Students will be notified the week of October 22 on the disposition of their application.
+Students selected will need to commit to the program by November 5.

 - High academic achievement (3.0 and above)

 - Relevant coursework at the 200/300 levels in departments such as politics, international relations, or courses in the Nexus law, public policy and human rights track.

 - Experience in a public service field through an internship, work, or volunteer experience, or in student government; or a leadership role or active participation in a political or advocacy-related student organization.

 - Interest in a future career in politics, policy, advocacy, nonprofit or government.